hereariim/napari-aphid/README.md

     pip install git+https://github.com/hereariim/napari-aphid.git

+Several commands are used in the script.
+These commands are exclusively executable on windows, for the moment.
+So, this plugin works only on windows.

 ## Description

 This plugin is a tool to count the number of aphids from two models developed on ilastik.
 Implemented in napari, this tool allows the correction of pixels and labels that are not well